gtulipani/Dune/README.md

 # Dune
 ## Building and Running
 ### Build
-The Application has 4 different [CMake](https://en.wikipedia.org/wiki/CMake)
+The Application has 4¡5 different [CMake](https://en.wikipedia.org/wiki/CMake)
 files:
 - One CMake at the root path from the project that defines each one of the goals
 - One CMake under `server` directory that builds all the server-related files
 - One CMake under `client` directory that builds all the client-related files
+- One CMake under `editor` directory that builds all the editor-related files
 - One CMake under `commons` directory that builds a [Static Library](https://en.wikipedia.org/wiki/Static_library) with the shared resources between the server and the client